Worlds of Wonder (toy company): 1987-1990: peak and bankruptcy

 In March 1987, Fortune called Don Kingsborough "top gun in the toy business" with a 22% stake in Worlds of Wonder worth $100 million.
 He promised to break out of the predictable boom-bust pattern of the hit-driven toy industry, in which each toy becomes quickly obsolete with excess inventory.
 With the approach of the 1987 Christmas season, sales of the NES as distributed by WoW were exploding, becoming the top product for WoW's distribution even ahead of its own products.
 This yielded windfall commissions for WoW sales staff such as Mike Needleman and Richard Tuckley, so Nintendo capped them each at $1 million per year.
 Executive Steve Race recalled, "It was an easy deal.
 You just said [to retailers], 'Here's your lucky day.
 I've got an extra 50,000 pieces of NES.'
 Easy sell."
 Conversely, management staff of Worlds of Wonder grossly overestimated the popularity and inventory requirements of Teddy Ruxpin, which was actually in declining demand and was dwarfed by the NES, yielding a huge financial shortfall.
 In October 1987, Nintendo of America president Minoru Arakawa discontinued the sales distribution contract with WoW in favor of Nintendo's growing clout.
 Don Kingsborough was about to lay off his sales staff, and Arakawa hired them directly—the same sales staff previously offered to Nintendo by Atari in 1983.

 Company officers of Worlds of Wonder made some stock trades that spooked investors.
 The company received much negative press after a sheriff's deputy shot and killed a suspect, mistaking the suspect's Lazer Tag toy for a real gun.
 In response to devaluation, WoW issued Non-Investment Grade Bonds, commonly known as junk bonds, in an effort to buoy its stock.
 Although there is some contention as to whether this strategy would have helped, the attempt was made moot by the 1987 stock market crash.
 In 1988, WoW filed for bankruptcy protection, was liquidated, sold operating control to investor Eli Jacobs, and executed a series of layoffs.
 The creditors continued to operate the company in receivership, only selling off existing inventory without developing or manufacturing new toys, until finally closing in late 1990.

 Enduring products

 Later versions of Teddy Ruxpin were released by Playskool, and Yes!
 Entertainment (also formed by Don Kingsborough), Backpack Toys, and then Wicked Cool Toys.

-The Lazer Tag brand was continued by Shoot The Moon Products, a toy invention company formed by two other Worlds of Wonder founders and new Lazer Tag equipment has been produced under license by Tiger Electronics and Hasbro.
+The Lazer Tag brand was continued by Shoot The Moon Products, a toy invention company formed by two other Worlds of Wonder founders David Small and Paul Rago, and new Lazer Tag equipment has been produced under license by Tiger Electronics and Hasbro.
 The new Lazer Tag toys are not compatible with the original Worlds of Wonder Lazer Tag gear except via a hidden interface in some of the Hasbro gear.